RFA Argus: Design and facilities

 Being a former container ship, Argus does not have a traditional aircraft carrier layout – the ship's superstructure is located forward, with a long flight deck aft.
 The ship has a small secondary superstructure approximately two-thirds of the way down the flight deck, containing the ship's exhaust funnel.
 This is used by small helicopters to simulate landing on the flight deck of a destroyer or frigate.

 For the 1991 Gulf War Argus was fitted with a fully functional hospital, which has since been modified and extensively augmented with specialist equipment, providing 70 to 100 beds.
 The ship is equipped with an intensive-care unit, and can provide medical x-ray and CT-scan services.
 Casualties can be quickly transferred from the deck directly into the assessment area.
 Since 2009, the ship's role as a Primary Casualty Receiving Ship has been her principal role, although she continues to be used for aviation training.

 In 2007 the ship was refitted with upgraded hospital facilities (replacing the forward aircraft lift with a ramp for emergency exit for hospital trollies and patients as well as two 50-man passenger lifts that lead to a new structure erected on the flight deck), generators and aviation systems (the ship had been due to receive an upgrade to its night-vision capabilities enabling the use of WAH-64 Apache helicopters) to provide an operational life (at that time) until 2020.

-Argus also has the ability to refuel ships at sea, as exemplified in April 2024 when she replenished in the Indian Ocean.
+Argus also had the ability to refuel ships at sea, as exemplified in April 2024 when she replenished in the Indian Ocean.